 - Working effectively with others to develop communication and listening skills; and

 - Understanding diversity by setting up an obstacle course where two students with vision impairment and blindness provided guidance through the obstacle course to the other blindfolded students.

 Over the school holidays EPIC also conducted training days with external Registered Training Organisation (RTO) partners we collectively work with.
-Working with Construction Skills Training Centre, EPIC held horticulture training days where multiple students completed units and had hands on practice where possible.
-EPIC provided support to each student to meet their individual needs, making reasonable adjustments to facilitate to each specific student.
+Working with Construction Skills Training Centre, EPIC held horticulture training days where multiple students completed units and had hands-on practice where possible.
+EPIC provided support to each student to meet their individual needs, making reasonable adjustments to facilitate each specific student.